Glossary: Definitions for Common Bankruptcy Law Terms

 bankruptcy: A legal procedure for dealing with debt problems of individuals and businesses; specifically, a case filed under one of the chapters of title 11 of the United States Code (the Bankruptcy Code).

-Bankruptcy Abuse Prevention and Consumer Protection Act: The name (mis-name) given by Congress to the new bankruptcy law legislation passed and signed into law by President GW Bush, effective October 17, 2005 which was designed to dramatically changed the way eligiblity for filing bankruptcy was determined.
+Bankruptcy Abuse Prevention and Consumer Protection Act: The name (mis-name) given by Congress to the new bankruptcy law legislation passed and signed into law by President GW Bush, effective October 17, 2005 which was designed to dramatically changed the way eligibility for filing bankruptcy was determined.
 It was neither designed to protect consumers nor to address actual bankruptcy abuse.
-See more.
+New Bankruptcy Laws

 bankruptcy-administrator: An officer of the judiciary serving in the judicial districts of Alabama and North Carolina who, like the U.S. trustee, is responsible for supervising the administration of bankruptcy cases, estates, and trustees; monitoring plans and disclosure statements; monitoring creditors’ committees; monitoring fee applications; and performing other statutory duties.
 Compare U.S. trustee.